 Part Day Head Start program model provides preschool experiences for children 3 to 5 years of age.
 It is designed to involve the whole family in a multifaceted approach to literacy and the child's developmental needs.
 In addition to individual classroom education activities, each child's medical, dental, nutritional, emotional, and social needs are addressed.
-Typically, the programs hours are 9:00am -1:00pm.
-Ten (10) part-day classrooms have increased program hours and run 8:30am-2:30pm.
-Located in Manchester, Nashua, Greenville, Derry, Seabrook, Raymond, and Hillsborough.
+There are three (3) part-day classrooms that run 9:00am -1:00pm.
+Eleven (11) part-day classrooms have increased program hours and run 8:30am-2:30pm.
+Located in Manchester, Nashua, Derry, Seabrook, Raymond, and Hillsborough care program model provides child care options before and after the Head Start day to families who are working, in school, or engaged in a job training program.
+The program has four (4) centers that provide full day services to Head Start eligible families.
+Each center accepts state scholarship assistance for families of lowincome.
+The program hours are 7:00am-5:00pm and they are located in Nashua, Manchester, Derry, and Hillsborough.

-The Head Start with wrap around child
+Head Start with wrap around child